TalariaSoftware/ncmanager-help/committees/role.md

 range of items.

 [^subjecttoapproval]:
-    Article VII, section 3, paragraph A
+    Article VII, section 3, paragraph A,
     of the NC bylaws
     limits the authority
     of committees.